ESG Data

 total per employee total per employee total per employee total per employee total per employee

-Human resources development investment amount per employee Thousands of yen 79 83 85 93
+Training and Development Investment per Employee Thousands of yen 79 83 85 93 122

 Health Management